-School district's failure to provide assessment data to parents is a denial of FAPE
+School's failure to provide data to parents is a denial of FAPE

 On October 1, 2014, the Ninth Circuit Court of Appeals re-affirmed the important and critical role parents play in the IEP and evaluation process.
 In M.M. v.
 Lafayette School District, the 9th Circuit found the District violated the IDEA by not sharing assessment data with parents before finding a student eligible for special education.